How to Open Big CSV Files – an Ultimate Guide

 Step-by-Step Guide:

-- Open Your CSV File: Launch the application and either drag and drop your file or use 'File > Open' to load your dataset.
+Open Your CSV File: Launch the application and drag and drop your file or use 'File > Open' to load your dataset.

 - Filtering: Click on 'Data > Filter Rows' to filter data based on specific criteria.